rust-lang/book/src/ch08-03-hash-maps.md

 This will print `{"world": 2, "hello": 1, "wonderful": 1}`.
 The `or_insert`
-method actually returns a mutable reference (`&mut V`) to the value in the HashMap for this key.
+method actually returns a mutable reference (`&mut V`) to the value in the hash map for this key.
 Here we store that mutable reference in the `count` variable binding, so in order to assign to that value we must first dereference `count` using the asterisk (`*`).
 The mutable reference goes out of scope at the end of the `for` loop, so all of these changes are safe and allowed by the